 Mwalimu Julius Nyerere Mausoleum Memorial Museum Day Tour

-Butiama is located on the north-western side of Serengeti National Park, 60 km’s from Ndabaka Gate (Western gate to Serengeti National Park).
-Butiama town is a 3-hour drive from Mwanza and once there, you will meet the Wazanaki ethnic group which is believed to be the smallest tribe in the region.
+Butiama is located on the northwestern side of Serengeti National Park, 60 km from Ndabaka Gate (the Western gate).
+Butiama town is a 3-hour drive from Mwanza, and once there, you will meet the Wazanaki ethnic group, which is believed to be the smallest tribe in the region.

-The museum displays documents of the life of this great statesman from his earliest days at Tabora Boys Secondary School, when he began his political career in the early 1950s, through to his contribution to the fight for Tanganyika‘s independence.
+The museum displays documents from the life of this great statesman, from his earliest days at Tabora Boys Secondary School, when he began his political career in the early 1950s, through to his contributions to the fight for Tanganyika’s independence.

-It includes his 23-year presidency, his life in politics until his voluntary retirement in 1985 to when he finally died on the 14th of October 1999.
+It includes his 23-year presidency, his political career until his voluntary retirement in 1985, and his death on the 14th of October 1999.

-The tour includes a guided walk around his homestead followed by a walk through traditional Wazanaki village learn more about the culture and then proceed to visit Kyarano dam and the farms of Mwalimu Nyerere.
+The tour includes a guided walk around his homestead, followed by a walk through the traditional Wazanaki village, where you can learn more about the culture, and then a visit to Kyarano Dam and the farms of Mwalimu Nyerere.

 Mwalimu Julius Nyerere Mausoleum Memorial Museum Day Tour Itinerary